pci/primalTest/README.md

 ### Algorithm

-This code is based on the fact that if a number is not divisible by all the primes less than it's sqrt then the number is prime.
+This code is based on the fact that if a number is not divisible by all the primes less than its square root then the number is prime.
 By storing the discovered primes between runs large speed-ups can occur.

 ### Memory usage